upekshaip/tg-ytdlp-bot/README.md

   sudo docker run tg-public-bot
   ```

-### additions
+### Additions

-- added Config obj for configurations
+- Added a Config object for configurations.
-- can add custom name for playlist.
-1st video will start "bla bla - Part 1" and so on.
+- Can add a custom name for a playlist.
+The 1st video will start as "bla bla - Part 1" and so on.
-  It must give a range if you need the custom name like -> (https://blabla.blaa*1*3*name)
+  You can specify a range if you need a custom name like -> (https://blabla.blaa*1*3*name)
-- no need to give a range for videos for only one. simply give the url (https://blabla.blaa)
+- No need to specify a range if there is only one video.
+Simply provide the URL (https://blabla.blaa).
-- if you give only a playlist url, bot will download the first video of that playlist.
+- If you provide only a playlist URL, the bot will download the first video of that playlist.
-- if you want to download a range of videos, give a specific rang like -> (https://blabla.blaa*1*3)
+- If you want to download a range of videos, specify a range like -> (https://blabla.blaa*1*3)

-### User commands
+### User Commands

-- /check_cookie - Check cookie file
+- `/check_cookie` - Check cookie file
-- /help - Help message
+- `/help` - Help message
-- /start - start the bot
+- `/start` - Start the bot
-- /clean - clean your working directory
+- `/clean` - Clean your working directory
-- /usage - See your usage
+- `/usage` - See your usage

-### Admin commands
+### Admin Commands

-- start - Start the bot
+- `start` - Start the bot
-- help - Send help text
+- `help` - Send help text
-- run_time - Show bot runtime
+- `run_time` - Show bot runtime
-- log - Get user logs (ex: /log 10101010)
+- `log` - Get user logs (e.g., `/log 10101010`)
-- broadcast - Send message to all users (You needs to reply any message with this command. then that message will be broadcasteds)
+- `broadcast` - Send a message to all users (reply to any message with this command to broadcast it)
-- clean - clean your working directory
+- `clean` - Clean your working directory
-- usage - Get all logs
+- `usage` - Get all logs
-- check_cookie - Check cookie file
+- `check_cookie` - Check cookie file
-- save_as_cookie - Save txt as cookie (save text as cookie)
+- `save_as_cookie` - Save text as cookie (save text as cookie)
-- download_cookie - Download the cookie file
+- `download_cookie` - Download the cookie file
-- block_user - Block user (ex: /block_user 10101010)
+- `block_user` - Block a user (e.g., `/block_user 10101010`)
-- unblock_user - Unblock user (ex: /unblock_user 10101010)
+- `unblock_user` - Unblock a user (e.g., `/unblock_user 10101010`)
-- all_users - Get all users
+- `all_users` - Get all users
-- all_blocked - Get all blocked users
+- `all_blocked` - Get all blocked users
-- all_unblocked - Get all unblocked users
+- `all_unblocked` - Get all unblocked users

-#### Link command pattern spec (Just send the link)
+#### Link Command Pattern Spec (Just send the link)

 https://blabla.blaa

-- download video with real name
+- Download video with the real name.
-- download only the 1st video of the playlist
+- Download only the 1st video of the playlist.

 https://blabla.blaa*1*3

-- download the given range of playlist with real name
+- Download the given range of the playlist with the real name.

 https://blabla.blaa*1*3*name

-- download the given range of playlist with coustom name
+- Download the given range of the playlist with a custom name.
-- video names are like this ->
+  Video names will be like:
   - "name - Part 1"
   - "name - Part 2"

-## Added new
+## Added New Features

-- Added cookie download feature for each user
+- Added cookie download feature for each user.
-- added db per user
+- Added per-user database.

 ## TODO:

-- Need to add custom formatter selector for download
+- Need to add a custom formatter selector for download.
-- Need to add mp3 support
+- Need to add mp3 support.
-- Need to add Google drive support to store files
+- Need to add Google Drive support to store files.